IvayloShopov33/First-steps-in-coding-07.01.2023/README.md

 # Programming-Basics-2023
-These tasks are my first console applications.
+These simple tasks are some of my first console applications.